frankheat/offsecnotes/content/android/reverse engineering/reversing.md

 {{< /details >}}

 So there are tools out there to convert to and from a human readable representation.
 The most common human readable format is known as **Smali.** We can say that Smali acting like assembly language \[[🔗](https://payatu.com/blog/an-introduction-to-smali/)].
-You can convert ("disassembler") dex to smali using baksmali \[[🔗](https://github.com/JesusFreke/smali)] tool.
+You can convert ("disassembler") dex to smali using [baksmali](https://github.com/JesusFreke/smali) tool.

 **Example**